How do I check property taxes?

 How much will my next tax bill be?

-For a first installment tax bill, we will have your tax bill calculated by April 1.
-For a 2nd installment, we’ll know by October 20.
-We cannot provide any official numbers earlier than that because your taxable value or the millage rates could change.
+For a first installment tax bill, the city will have your tax bill calculated by April 1.
+For a 2nd installment, the city will know by October 20.
+The city cannot provide any official numbers earlier than that because your taxable value or the millage rates could change.

 Can I pay the full year’s taxes up front?

-No. We do not know how much your second installment tax bill will be each year until October 20.
+No. The city does not know how much your second installment tax bill will be each year until October 20.

 Why did my tax bill go up?

 Individual circumstances will vary.
-Generally speaking, 1st installment tax bills are higher than 2nd installments because we bill for sanitation and stormwater fees during 1st installments only.
-Our millage rates have been fairly consistent over the last few years, so any other dramatic changes in your bill are probably due to a change in your assessed value from DeKalb County.
+Generally speaking, 1st installment tax bills are higher than 2nd installments because the city bills for sanitation and stormwater fees during 1st installments only.
+City millage rates have been fairly consistent over the last few years, so any other dramatic changes in your bill are probably due to a change in your assessed value from DeKalb County.
 Please check with DeKalb if you don’t understand why your assessed value has increased.
 To see an example of how we calculate bills, visit our general information page.

 If Decatur only bills for sanitation and stormwater during the 1st installment, why are these fees showing up on my 2nd installment bill?
 Aren’t you double-charging me?